igorkulman/coding-journal/content/projects/heureka.md

 date = "2015-12-18T11:56:44"
 +++

 First Windows Phone application for the Heureka price comparison site.
+Taken over by another developer and redesigned.